Strawberry and mascarpone profiteroles with salted caramel sauce - The Field

-The summer social and sporting diary demands that we eat alfresco.
-Philippa Davis' strawberry and mascarpone profiteroles with salted caramel sauce are perfect for picnics
+For a sweet treat that can be parcelled for a friend or packed for a picnic, try Philippa Davis' strawberry and mascarpone profiteroles with salted caramel sauce

-With summer comes a packed sporting and social diary and the demand to dine alfresco.
-Pud can be rather tricky to pack into a hamper, but Philippa Davis’ strawberry and mascarpone profiteroles with salted caramel sauce are picnic perfection.
-Make a large batch, they’ll be a sure-fire hit.
+Are you after a sweet treat to parcel for a friend and drop on the doorstep?
+Or something gloriously indulgent to pack in the picnic hamper?
+Philippa Davis’ strawberry and mascarpone profiteroles with salted caramel sauce are moreish morsels best enjoyed al fresco.
+So make a large batch, these are best shared.

-For more sweet treats to pack away into a hamper, try our elderflower and vanilla madeleines or our gooseberry, lime and elderflower travel cakes.
+For more sweet treats that can be shared out or snuck straight from the oven, try our elderflower and vanilla madeleines or our gooseberry, lime and elderflower travel cakes.
+And for even more baking inspiration, follow The Field’s guide to lockdown baking.

 STRAWBERRY AND MASCARPONE PROFITEROLES WITH SALTED CARAMEL SAUCE